2015: Deep View: An algorithm for better chess commentary

-Back at the Media Lab, Slavin tapped student Kevin Borenstein to develop an algorithm that could digitize the kind of dramatization that Ashley was doing from his own head.
+Back at the Media Lab, Slavin assigned student Greg Borenstein to develop an algorithm that could digitize the kind of dramatization that Ashley was doing from his own head.
 Borenstein, who has taught machine learning at NYU and is also a seasoned illustrator and storyteller, readily took on the challenge.
 Over the course of several months, Borenstein patched together some code he had written for previous work, working closely with Ashley to understand the inner workings of chess and how the storytelling component of this intricate game could be interpreted by a machine.

 “Deep View can provide analysis on the fly and can help tell stories,” Slavin says.
 “It will point out when players deviate from their usual play, as well as their strengths and weaknesses.”